marksong0917/BookstoreREST/README.md

 ## Installation

-Use the package.json file to do npm install
+Use the package.json file in both main folder and inside client folder to install dependencies npm install yarn install

 ## Usage